osohq/oso/new-docs/content/any/project/design-principles.md

 complexity exploded (rare) or after the fact (much more common, and much more costly).

-oso helps you tame complex authorization problems by *abstraction* and *extension*.
+Oso helps you tame complex authorization problems by *abstraction* and *extension*.
 By abstracting away from, and yet fully supporting: